-Everest Base Camp Trek Trail is a 64.5 mile heavily trafficked out and back trail located near the city of Lukla that features a waterfall and is only recommended for very experienced adventurers.
+Everest Base Camp Trek is a 64.5 mile heavily trafficked out and back trail located near the city of Lukla that features a waterfall and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible from February until October.
 Horses are also able to use this trail.

 Great trek in Sagamartha National Park.